 All four men walk to the Bloody Tower archway and up towards the broadwalk steps where the main Guard is drawn up.

 The Chief Yeoman Warder and escort halt at the foot of the steps and the officer in charge gives the command to the Guard and escort to present arms.

-The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and calls “God preserve Queen Elizabeth.”
+The Chief Yeoman Warder moves two paces forward, raises his Tudor bonnet high in the air and calls “God preserve King Charles’s.”
 The guard answers “Amen” exactly as the clock chimes 10pm and ‘The Duty Drummer’ sounds The Last Post on his bugle.

 The Chief Yeoman Warder takes the keys back to the Queen’s House and the Guard is dismissed.

 Visitors are escorted to the exit at 22.05.

 The ceremony has never been cancelled and only delayed once when during WWII a bomb knocked a couple of warders off their feet.

 Between 40-50 visitors are admitted, under escort, to watch the Ceremony of the Keys each night at 21:30 precisely.

 Tickets for the Ceremony of the Keys can only be booked through the Historic Royal Palaces website.